sotoz/sipcurious/README.md

 - Correctly show the timestamp of a packet.
 - Parse more than one files at the same time.
 - Add filters based on Request URI, Source IP.
-- Properly show results per dialog and show the dialog in a graph as well.
+- Properly show results per SIP dialog and show the dialog in a graph as well.
+- Add a different export type (ex csv, json).
+Now it's just tabular data.

 ## Copyright
 Sotiris Gkanouris 2018.
 Read the LICENSE to learn about the GNU GENERAL PUBLIC LICENSE.